Java HashMap tutorial

 int | size() | Returns the number of key-value mappings in this map. |

-In this tutorial, we will work with several of these methods.
+In this article we work with several of these methods.

 HashMap